-This requires the business to have a strong understanding of its customers and have well-evidenced (but flexible) long-term plans.
+This requires the business to have a strong understanding of its customers and have well-evidenced (put flexible) long-term plans.

-To support high-quality proposals, we encourage each business to take the opportunity to engage and seek guidance through early engagement with IPART ahead of its pricing review.
+To support high-quality proposals, we encourage each business to take the opportunity to engage and seek guidance through early engagement with IPART ahead of its price review.
 This is an opportunity for businesses to share with IPART their early plans, strategies and issues, and for IPART to provide feedback on alignment with the 3Cs framework.
-Through early engagement, we also support good proposals by allowing each business to propose focus principles for its upcoming pricing review.
+Through early engagement, we also support good proposals by allowing each business to propose focus principles for its upcoming price review.
 This process is intended to put in place a 'no surprises' approach for all parties.

-We expect that engaging with customers and long-term planning is a constant for businesses and not just for the purpose of providing a price proposal.
+We expect that engaging with customers and tong-term planning is a constant for businesses and not just for the purpose of providing a pricing proposal.
 Early engagement with IPART, on the other hand, is specifically to obtain feedback while developing a proposal.
-In the year or 2 ahead of a price review, we expect that customer engagement, long-term planning and early engagement with IPART are interwoven, informing and updating one another feeding into developing a business's pricing proposal.
+In the 1 or 2 years ahead of a price review, we expect that customer engagement, long-term planning and early engagement with IPART are interwoven, informing and updating one another and feeding into developing a business's pricing proposal.